winiar93/Skoda-Fabia---analysis-of-sales-offers/README.md

 Using very simply web scraper, I downloaded about 900 Skoda Fabia offers.
-Made analyse to find voivodeship with lowest price mean, using pandas in jupyter notebook.
+Made analyse to find voivodeship with lowest mean price, using pandas in jupyter notebook.
+Also applayed a regression model to predict price of Skoda Fabia on parameters like: mileage, year of production, location/voivodeship, fuel type

 Close future plans:
-- remove outliers by IQR method
-- add some charts

 - implement adaline perceptron

 Update:
 - prepared data to use with linear regression model ( standarization and label encoding)
-- added scikit-learn lib to predict car price but model score is very bad ( probably is not possible to use linear regression)
+- added scikit-learn lib to predict car price but model score is very bad

+Next update:
+- after apply IQR method to delete outliers, model accuracy is 78%
+- added a plot with milage and price coefficient and with regression line
+- example of prediction price of two cars with different parameters